-All successfully defended theses and dissertations for the 2021 fall term must be uploaded to the library by Friday, December 17th.
+All successfully defended theses and dissertations for the Spring 2024 term must be uploaded to the library by Friday, May 10th.

-For students submitting in fall 2021, all procedures below apply, except those pertaining to bound copies.
-For a copy of the current fall 2021 procedures, please contact the graduate director in your department.
+For students submitting in Spring 2024, all procedures below apply except those pertaining to bound copies.
+For a copy of the current Spring 2024 procedures, please contact the graduate director in your department.

 Thesis and Dissertation Committees

 A master’s thesis committee consists of at least three members, one of whom may be a designated external reader; a doctoral dissertation committee consists of at least four members, one of whom must be a designated external reader.
 Departments may have their own rules about who may chair such committees and is eligible to be an external reader.
 In fall 2021, the CLASS graduate affairs committee developed some guidelines regarding external committee members based on common practices in the College.
 These are not requirements, but they may be a useful starting point for students and graduate advisors when discussing committee composition.

 Many departments require students to gain departmental approval for their thesis or dissertation committee by a specific point in the program, usually in advance of a student’s final semester.
 Both the thesis committee form and dissertation committee form are available for this purpose.
 Please check whether your department uses these forms and, if so, at what point in the program they are due.